Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/customize/color-theme.md

 ### Functional

-The functional colors of orange design.
-These colors are not meant to be used as backgrounds or colors.
-They are associated to specific established meanings (respectively success, info or discovery, warning or alert, critical or error).
-They should be associated with a meaningful icon.
+The Boosted functional colors are associated to specific established meanings (respectively success, info or discovery, warning or alert, critical or error) and should be used in combination with a meaningful icon.

+Please note that the functional colors are not meant to be used as backgrounds or colors.

 {{< palette.inline >}}
 {{- range where $.Site.Data.palette "category" "Functional colors" }}